 The Standard Award Conditions (otherwise known as bureau-specific Standard Award Conditions) are programmatic requirements that are applied to all TBCP grants.
-The Standard Award Conditions document is included with a recipient's award and also summarized below:
+The Standard Award Conditions document is included with a Recipient's award and also summarized in Table 9.